yosefk/heapprof/README.md

 heapprof
 ========

-A 250 LOC heap profiler - easy to hack/port, works on Linux with dynamically linked binaries (no recompilation)
+A 250 LOC heap profiler - easy to hack/port, works out of the box with Linux dynamically linked binaries

 Build
 =====